seepick/cccontact/interview_tom/final_content.md

 ## what makes a good CI practitioner good? (quality, attitude, skills)

 * right intention for dance
-* regarding attitude/mindset: curiosity (the antidot to being judgmental)
+* regarding attitude/mindset: curiosity (the antidote to being judgmental)
 * a very important tool: listening to small sensations in the body (change of movement/weight)
-  * increased awareness of incoming information (inside and outside of the body; peripheral nervous system; "skinesphere")
+  * increased awareness of incoming information (inside and outside the body; peripheral nervous system; "skinesphere")
   * being able to detect what's going on
-  * being "well informed" leads to becoming a much better dancer
+  * being "well-informed" leads to becoming a much better dancer
-* respect what your body is able to do (in regards to level, age, constitution)
+* respect what your body is able to do (in regard to level, age, constitution)
 * for many, dancing with totally beginners and total advanced is most enjoyable: reminder/showing different aspects of the dance
   * both are usually very happy to dance with each other
 * intermediate are usually not happy to dance with beginners (only own level or higher)